serverless/event-gateway/README.md

 Features:

-* **Platform agnostic** - All your cloud services are now compatible with one another: share cross-cloud functions and events with AWS Lambda, Microsoft Azure, IBM OpenWhisk and Google Cloud Platform.
+* **Platform agnostic** - All your cloud services are now compatible with one another: share cross-cloud functions and events with AWS Lambda, Microsoft Azure, IBM Cloud and Google Cloud Platform.
 * **Send events from any cloud** - Data streams in your application become events.
 Centralize events from any cloud provider to get a bird’s eye view of all the data flowing through your cloud.
 * **React to cross-cloud events** - You aren’t locked in to events and functions being on the same provider: Any event, on any cloud, can trigger any function.
 Set events and functions up like dominoes and watch them fall.
 * **Expose events to your team** - Share events and functions to other parts of the application.
 Your teammates can find them and utilize them in their own services.